fdebras/ECLIPS3D/README.md

 Version : March 28, 2019.
 Developed by Florian Debras, article submitted to A&A.

 This README aims at describing the code and how to use it.
 Simple examples are provided.
+It is most easily read directly on the github website, and we are planning to upload a PDF soon.

 4 setups of the code are provided: 2D_axi, 2D_shallow, 3D, 3D_steady.
 We first describe these setups before explaining how to run the code.